About Elizabeth Freund

 I am a seasoned therapist, with much life experience in addition to clinical experience.
 I have moved past the parenting phase of my life, and am enjoying a long-term marriage.
 When I'm not in the office, I'm often delving into genealogy, enjoying live music, and gardening in the summer.

-I believe we are moving from a time in which individuals have been expected to conform to their families and community, into a time in which we can see and appreciate the depth and richness that is possible when we encourage each other to be, grow and develop into the people we were meant to be.
+I believe we are moving from a time in which individuals have been expected to conform to old family and community scripts, into a time in which we can see and appreciate the depth and richness that is possible when we encourage each other to grow and develop into the people we were meant to be.

 Credentials